ocaml/dune/doc/coq.rst

 A *Coq plugin* is an OCaml :ref:`library` that Coq can load dynamically at runtime.
 Plugins are typically linked with the Coq OCaml API.

+Since Coq 8.16, plugins need to be "public" libraries in Dune's terminology, that is to say, they must declare a ``public_name`` field.

 A *Coq project* is an informal term for a :ref:`dune-project` containing a collection of Coq theories and plugins.